PaloMiklo/piotr-api/README.md

 If you want to remove the volumes that were created by the container, run the following command:
 `docker volume prune`

+# VS Code extensions for Java
+`Extension Pack for Java v0.25.15`